MultihogAurelius/SillyTavern-FatbodyDnDFramework/README.md

 I like Deepseek 4 a lot so far, though it's still a new model.
 Gemini 3 is a good all-rounder; very fast and cheap.
 Sometimes its pace can be a bit much, though.
 GLM 5.1 is also a solid choice, but it can tend to reason far too long, bogging things down, especially in combat.
 Experimentation with different models is recommended.

-For the state pass, I use Gemini 3 Flash with medium reasoning.
+For the state pass, I use Gemini 3 Flash with low reasoning.

 <div align="center">
   <figure>